shawnrice/wp-network-blog-metadata/readme.md

 ### Roadmap

-The following features will be created for v2.0, which will be abstracted so that the
+The following features will be created for v2.0, which will be abstracted.
+The code will be developed either in another branch or in another repository.

 * Allow for the dynamic creation of questions
 * Network Admin Menu to list the questions that are active
 * Create a way to make reports... (how? -- should these be add-ons?)
 * Create config settings to display certain reports (how? -- again, add-ons?)
-* Convert from procedural code to a class
+* Refactor procedural to OOP
 * Integrate graphs reports with either...
 	* Highcharts (http://www.highcharts.com/products/highcharts)
 	* Google Charts (https://developers.google.com/chart/)